i2p/i2p.firefox/README.md

 Cygwin installed.
 You must have `NSIS.exe` installed and available on your `%PATH%`.
 You must have Git for Windows installed.
 When installing git for Windows

+TODO: Add links to the respective instructions for each of these.

  1. Run the Cygwin `setup-$arch.exe` for your platform to set up new packages.
    Select the `make` `jq` `dos2unix` and `curl` packages.
  2. Open a cygwin terminal.